-Alternatively referred to as Control X and C-x, Ctrl+X is a shortcut key most often used to cut any selected text, image, or other objects.
+Alternatively referred to as Control+X and C-x, ^x, Ctrl+X is a keyboard shortcut often used to cut a selected section of text, image, or other object.

 If you mistakenly cut something, you can press Ctrl+Z to undo your last action and restore the object.

 Ctrl+X in an Internet browser

 In all major Internet browsers (e.g., Chrome, Edge, Firefox, Opera), pressing Ctrl+X cuts editable text.
-For example, if you were working with a text box in a form, you could cut any of the text in the text box.
+For example, while in a text box, you could cut text and move it to another field using the paste function.

 Ctrl+X only works if the text is editable.
-If you tried to cut any of the text on this page (that is not editable), the shortcut key does not work.
-To copy text from a web page, use the Ctrl+C shortcut.
+If you tried to cut any of the text on this page (that is not editable), the keyboard shortcut does not work.
+However, you can copy text from a web page using the Ctrl+C shortcut.

 Ctrl+X in Excel and other spreadsheet programs